faberNovel/stateful-layout/README.md

 ```

 #### Default states:
-By default, three state are provided:
+By default, three states are provided:
 1. Loading state: `stateLoading`:
   A progress bar in the middle of the screen.
 2. Content state: `stateContent`
-  Your view content
+  The normal content screen
 3. Error state: `stateError`
   An error screen with a retry button